Ongoing at present

 - 2011: implement design for Wellington Xiamen Association website.

-- Client website: Running Away From Me.
+- Client website: Running Away From Me (no longer being updated).

 I was part of the founding organising group for Webstock 2006 and 2008.

 For around 6 years I was the Web Maestro for Communitynet Aotearoa.